The Beauty Desk

 Clinique Almost Lipstick in Black Honey

-Not a pure red — Black Honey is a wine-tinted sheer that reads as a personalized version of your lips with the saturation pushed up.
-It is the single best red for people who feel silly in red.
-Balm-like comfort, two-hour wear, easy reapply without a mirror.
+Not a pure red — Black Honey is a wine-tinted sheer that reads as a softer version of your lips with the saturation pushed up.
+It is the easiest red-adjacent pick for people who feel silly in red.
+Expect balm-like ease, transfer, and simple reapplication.

 Best for